-As a Doctor and Chartered Accountant and Chartered tax advisor myself, all too often I see colleagues who are paying too much tax as a result of making mistakes themselves or using non using non-specialist accountants.
-Engaging a specialist medical accountant with knowledge of the medical sector would avoid this.
-We built Medics’ Money to empower doctors to find a specialist medical accountant, handpicked and verified by us with reviews from doctors like you.
+As a Doctor, Chartered Accountant and Chartered tax advisor, I often see colleagues who are paying too much tax as a result of making mistakes themselves or using non-specialist accountants.
+We built Medics’ Money to empower you to find a specialist medical accountant for doctors, handpicked and verified by us, with reviews from doctors like you.

 Accountant is a non-regulated term meaning people with no qualifications at all can call themselves an accountant.
 All the independant specialist accountants featured on Medics’ Money are qualified members of one of the Chartered Accountancy bodies in the UK so you don’t have to worry.
 Medics’ Money matches your requirements so you find the best accountant for you.